RRoggia/DesignPatterns/README.md

 ### Adapter
 * There is two default ways of implementing it:
-    * The adapter class extends the target abstract class and implements the source interface
+    * The `Adapter` class extends the `Target` abstract class and implements the `Adaptee` interface
-    * The adapter class is composed by the source interface and implements the target interface
+    * The `Adapter` class is composed by the `Adaptee` interface and implements the `Target` interface
-* The adapter class can also implement behaviours the source interface doesn't have
+* The adapter class can also implement behaviours the `Adaptee` interface doesn't support

 `[IN PROGRESS]`